mahmuda-alam/homework/README.md

 console.log(`The value of index ${index} is: ${value}`); // Output will be 8
 ```

-- #### Array.Concat
+- #### Array.concat
-  The `Concat` method of array is used to merge two or more arrays.
+The `concat` method of array is used to merge two or more arrays.
 This method does not change the existing arrays, but instead returns a new array.

 	Example:
 ```js